Measure the planet's temperature with thermal imagery

 Wildfire front

 Do you want to know more about the possibilities unlocked by thermal imaging from orbit?
-Book a free consultation and explore the possibilities offered by thermal data.
+Book a free consultation with Sfera and explore the possibilities offered by thermal data.